-Area 5: Quantitative and Symbolic Reasoning All engineering students must complete MATH 1205, 1206.
+Area 5: Quantitative and Symbolic Reasoning All engineering students must complete MATH 1205, 1206 or Math 1225, 1226.
 The college also specifies other courses in this area of study.

 Liberal Arts and Human Sciences

 Most Liberal Arts and Human Sciences students must complete an approved sequence of courses for "depth studies" in Area 4: Scientific Reasoning and Discovery (8 hours) and Area 5: Quantitative and Symbolic Reasoning (6 hours).